-GLOBAL BIOGEOGRAPHICAL CHANGE & RISK PREDICTION
+GLOBAL CHANGE BIOGEOGRAPHY & PREDICTIVE MODELING

-Examples of specific research questions include:
+Some specific research questions I explore include:

 If you are also interested in these topics and would like to discuss ideas/collaboration please feel to contact me.